Bitbucket is getting a new navigation

 Answer: You can use a yaml anchor to do it, here is an example:

-Question: What is the precedence for definitions like caches or services if I have it defined them in 2 different repositories with same name?
+Question: What is the precedence for definitions like caches or services if I have it defined in 2 different repositories with the same name?

-For example, if you have a bitbucket-pipelines.yml file like this in a repository:
+For example, if you have a .bitbucket/shared-pipelines.yml file like this in a repository:

-The default pipeline triggered in importing-repo will use docker and redis service defined in shared-pipeline, with redis:6 image for redis service.
-And my-custom-cache, my-custom-cache-without-key from the exporting repository and not the importing repository.
+The default pipeline triggered in this repository will use docker and redis service defined in shared-pipeline, with redis:6 image for redis service.
+And my-custom-cache, my-custom-cache-without-key from the exporting file and not the importing file.

 Also, the step build image is atlassian/default-image:3 not maven:3.9-eclipse-temurin-1.